DavidBroz/TrainingGameDocs/content/Tetris.md

 Blocks are the shapes that move down the board and that have stopped moving. (example "T block")

 ### Square
-Square is one possible position on the board.
+Square is one position on the board.
 A block can occupy multiple squares it can move between the squares and cannot exist outside of them.
 The board is made out of squares.

 ![[WhatIsBlockAndSquare.png]]
 ## The board
 The board that the blocks falls down on is 10 x 20 squares.
 Oriented vertically - long side up.